-Students show they can walk the talk

-Merici College students showed what it means to "walk the talk" when it comes to building relationships between indigenous and non-indigenous Australians by holding a Reconciliation Week event featuring art, poetry and a symbolic walk.
+ently and accountably".
+"It's certainly been a learning process for me as well," said Mrs Foote, the first point of Students show they can walk the talk Merici College students showed what it means to "walk the talk" when it comes to building relationships between indigeand non-indigenous nous Australians by holding a Reconciliation Week event featuring art, poetry and a symbolic walk.

-The college's indigenous students' group, known as the Narragunnawali Mob, led a Walk the Talk ceremony to demonstrate that reconciliation is about action, not just words.
+The college's indigenous students' group, known as the Narragunnawali Mob. led a Walk the Talk ceremony to demonstrate that reconciliation is about action, not just words.